The Honors College

 Fellowship and Undergraduate Research Support

 The Honors College provides special advising for students throughout UVM, not just the Honors College, in two areas.
-The Office of Undergraduate Research advises undergraduates interested in pursuing research under the mentorship of a faculty member by maintaining a database of research opportunities and administering funding programs.
-The Office of Fellowships Advising, also housed in the Honors College, provides mentoring for students applying for nationally competitive fellowships and scholarships (e.g., Fulbright, Truman, Udall, Goldwater, and Rhodes).
+The Fellowships, Opportunities, and Undergraduate Research (FOUR) Office advises any undergraduate interested in pursuing research under the mentorship of a faculty member by maintaining a database of research opportunities and administering funding programs.
+The FOUR Office also provides mentoring for students applying for nationally competitive fellowships and scholarships (e.g., Fulbright, Truman, Udall, Goldwater, and Rhodes).

 |HCOL 086 Honors College First Year Sem (may count toward specific degree requirements in home college/school)||3|